Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 About Pennard Plants

-A specialist Somerset nursery renowned for its extensive range of edible and ornamental plants, including one of the country’s most diverse collections of edimentals.
+Like The Holcombe, Pennard Plants is a founder Asterion & Co. collaborator.
+This specialist Somerset nursery renowned for its extensive range of edible and ornamental plants, including one of the country’s most diverse collections of edimentals.
 From heritage vegetables to unusual leafy greens and edible flowers, Pennard Plants champions biodiversity, flavour and confident home growing.
 Through expert-led sessions and collaborations, the nursery helps gardeners of all levels bring colour, beauty and productivity into their own spaces.

 Join us for a day celebrating the extraordinary world of edimentals — plants that are as beautiful as they are delicious.
 Guided by horticulturist Chris Smith of Pennard Plants, a specialist Somerset nursery with one of the country’s most extensive ranges of edible ornamentals, this immersive one-day course explores how to grow, combine and enjoy these remarkable plants to bring richness, colour and flavour to both garden and table.

-From chard and calendula to fennel, daylilies, nasturtiums and orache, edimentals reveal the deep connection between the aesthetic and the edible.
+From chard and calendula to fennel, daylilies, nasturtiums and orache, edimentals reveal the connection between the aesthetic and the edible.
 Through demonstrations, hands-on planting, tasting sessions and discussion, you will learn how these striking plants can transform borders, kitchen gardens and containers while supporting biodiversity and expanding the culinary landscape.

-This course runs twice: Thursday 8th October and Saturday 10th October.
+This course runs twice: Thursday 8th October 2026 and Saturday 10th October 2026.

-After a day spent between the kitchen and garden at The Old Vicarage, guests are invited to join us later that evening at a local inn for a chef-prepared supper showcasing unusual edimentals — including preserved ingredients from the Asterion garden and fresh harvests gathered during the course.
-Our October courses form part of a wider Edimental Extravaganza Week hosted by the inn to highlight this often-overlooked source of flavour and inspiration.
+After a day spent between the kitchen table and garden at The Old Vicarage, guests are invited to join us later that evening at The Holcombe restaurant for a chef-prepared supper showcasing unusual edimentals — including preserved ingredients from The Old Vicarage garden and fresh harvests gathered during the course.

 What the day covers: